March 17, 2017

 And the way those 9 pieces fit in a 4 by 4 Wardrobe template:

 What a fun exercise this is!
-It’s not necessarily the easiest thing in the world to find seven perfect pieces within an 8-hour work day, so if you’re going to try to put together a wardrobe like this at home, please be patient with yourself as you shop.
+It can be very difficult for me to find seven perfect pieces within an 8-hour work day, so if you’re going to try to put together a wardrobe like this at home, please be patient with yourself as you shop.
 The pieces are out there, but might take a bit of time to find..

 I love those swishy pants… I love any garment with a nice swing and sway and bit of swirl…